telerik/ajax-docs/getting-started/performance/disabling-embedded-resources.md

 <telerik:RadListBox enableembeddedscripts="false" id="RadListBox1" runat="server"></telerik:RadListBox>
 ````

-All JavaScript files are available in the distribution (EXE, ZIP and hotfix) of controls' "Scripts" folder.

->caution Note that the order of the JS files registered for most of Telerik controls is important since there are some dependencies between the JavaScript files of a single control.
-Therefore it is recommended to follow the exact order of the script references from the table below.
+Note that the order of the JS files registered for most of Telerik controls is important since there are some dependencies between the JavaScript files of a single control.
+Therefore, it is recommended to follow the exact order of the script references from the table below.

->note To get the Ripple Effect for the Material Skin when you have disabled the embedded scripts, you will need to add `<asp:ScriptReference Path="~/Scripts/Common/MaterialRippleScripts.js" />` after `<asp:ScriptReference Path="~/Scripts/Common/jQuery.js" />`.
+To get the Ripple effect for the Material skin when you have disabled the embedded scripts, you need to add `<asp:ScriptReference Path="~/Scripts/Common/MaterialRippleScripts.js" />` after `<asp:ScriptReference Path="~/Scripts/Common/jQuery.js" />`.
 You also need to include the `Skins/Common/MaterialRipple.css` if you disable the embedded skins.

-* **RadAjaxLoadingPanel**
+The following example demonstrates how to set the AjaxLoadingPanel.

 ````ASP.NET
 <scripts>